 An adorable girl pursues alchemy to fulfill her dreams.
 Instead chasing a great evil to the ends of the universe, she’s casually bending space to give herself a better place to sleep when she’s on the road.
-The laws of physics and plain common sense mean nothing to a master alchemist; even the legendary philosopher’s stone isn’t so precious that it can’t be made into a pie.
+The laws of physics and plain common sense mean nothing to a master alchemist; even the legendary philosopher’s stone isn’t so precious that it can’t be made into a tasty snack.
 Maybe the world is in danger, maybe it isn’t, but Atelier is a simpler, more slice of life tale than your typical fare.

-The series itself is thus known for incredibly deep item crafting systems, and the games — from exploration to monster drops — revolve around this aspect.
-They otherwise feature standard turn based battle systems.
+Outside of crafting, the games feature standard turn based battle systems (except Ryza's ATB).
 The game progression varies significantly; many have time limits and involve mild resource management, and the rest don’t have time limits at all but still vary a lot.
+You'll find more detailed summaries further down the page.
 The more recent games are further known for cute girls doing cute things.
 You will have opinions on Cutest Alchemy Girl and if you say it isn’t Totori you are factually wrong.

 The only games that are related are those within the same subseries.
 So Mysterious has no ties to Dusk, Dusk has no ties to Iris, and so on.
 You will see characters like Pamela, Logy, Escha, and Hagel appear in several subseries, but these are different characters between each subseries.